Uniform continuity bounds for information characteristics of quantum channels depending on input dimension and on input energy: Continuity bounds for basic capacities of channels with finite input dimension.

 By the Holevo-Schumacher-Westmoreland theorem (cf.\cite{H,S-W}) the \emph{classical capacity} of a quantum channel $\,\Phi:A\rightarrow B\,$ is given by the regularized expression

 If the weak additivity property holds for the channel $\Phi$ then $C(\Phi)=C_{\chi}(\Phi)$ \cite{H-SCI,King,Amosov}.

-The \emph{classical entanglement-assisted capacity} of a quantum channel determines the ultimate rate of transmission of classical information when an entangled state between the input and the output of a channel is used as an additional resource (see details in \cite{H-SCI,Wilde}).
-By the Bennett-Shor-Smolin-Thaplyal theorem (cf.~\cite{BSST}) the classical entanglement-assisted capacity of a channel $\,\Phi:A\rightarrow B\,$ is given by the expression
+The \emph{entanglement-assisted classical capacity} of a quantum channel characterizes the ultimate rate of classical information transmission provided that an entangled state between the input and the output of a channel is used as an additional resource (see details in \cite{H-SCI,Wilde}).
+By the Bennett-Shor-Smolin-Thaplyal theorem (cf.~\cite{BSST}) the entanglement-assisted classical capacity of a channel $\,\Phi:A\rightarrow B\,$ is given by the expression